Donald John Trump was inaugurated as the president of U.S. on January 20, 2017. He became the 45th president to take office.

 Democrats are no different.
 They are saying anything to undermine Trump’s presidency, from claiming Russian infiltration, to trying to get intervention from the electoral college.

-White women marched on Washington D.C. the day after the inauguration to pull their faction together for the Democratic Party.
+White women marched on Washington D.C. the day after the inauguration pull their faction together for the Democratic Party.

 White nationalism is trendy